thsutton/fca/README.md

 Installation
 ------------

-The `fca` software is written in Haskell and can be compiled using the normal Haskell tools:
+This package is written in Haskell and can be compiled using the normal Haskell
+tools:

 ````{.shell}
 cabal configure